I'm often asked where I get my motors from, or where is a good place to buy

 (which now has the 1/2 hp motor on it shown above)

 A 1/3 hp pump motor.
 This one I picked out of a dumpster

 behind a Home Depot, then removed the pump.
 I used

-A 1/4 hp motor powering my horizontal boring machine
+A 1/4 hp utility motor powering my buffing wheel.

 neighbour put this on the curb.
 The thermal fuse

 was blown, I replaced that fuse with a piece of solder.